 The tireless Mediterranean sun doesn’t stop to rest even in winter.
-In Greece, the light warms up the landscapes, people and the chilliest spirit even on the frostiest days of winter.
-These clear bright days are so beautiful that the Greeks call them ‘the joy of God.’
+The sun warms the landscape, just as it does even the chilliest spirit on the frostiest days of winter in Greece.
+These clear bright days are so beautiful that the Greeks call them ‘the joy of God’.

-You’ll dine on hearty soups and grandmothers’ recipes for local meat and vegetables produced next door.
-They’ll be accompanied by strong home-brewed drinks from wine to raki to ouzo.
-In the morning you’ll wake up with tea made from mountain herbs and home-made jams.
-Winter in Greece promises to give you some of the most spectacular experiences of your life!
+You’ll dine on hearty soups and grandmothers’ recipes for local meat and vegetables produced right next door.
+They’ll be accompanied by home-brewed drinks from wine to raki and ouzo.
+In the morning, you’ll wake up with tea made from mountain herbs and homemade jams.

-An early morning stroll may take you onto a delightful path through an evergreen forest to another hamlet with glorious views along the way.
-If it has snowed, then you’ll want to visit Greece’s well-known ski resorts and enjoy your favourite winter sports.
-The snow queen here is Arahova with its lady in waiting, Livadi, below the Parnassos centre, considered Greece’s best.
-There are top hotels and non-skiers can go horseriding, mountainbiking, or driving their ATVs on special routes.
+An early morning stroll takes you through evergreen forests and to hamlets with glorious views along the way.
+If it has snowed, you’ll want to visit Greece’s ski resorts and enjoy your favourite winter sports.
+The snow queen here is Arahova with its lady in waiting, Livadi, below the Parnassos ski centre, considered Greece’s best.
+There are top hotels and non-skiers can go horse-riding or mountain-biking.

 Winter is when the cities come into their own.
-The mild weather of Athens and Thessaloniki make them ideal winter destinations for a quick getaway.
+The mild winters of Athens and Thessaloniki make them ideal winter destinations for a quick getaway.
 Patras, Volos, Naoussa, Veria and Ioannina also have rewards for a winter break: walks, shopping, and entertainment, particularly during the holiday season.
-Winter’s also a time to revel in the season’s festivals.
-Carnival in Patras, for example, is renowned throughout Europe.
+Winter is also a time to revel in the season’s festivals.
+Carnival in Patras, for example, is renowned throughout Greece.